knative/docs/blog/docs/articles/workflow-as-function-flow.md

 #### Run the service on Google Cloud Run

-Once service is deployed you can publish first message (for example using Google Console) to the `io.automatiko.examples.userRegistration` topic with following content.
+After the service is deployed you can publish first message.
+For example, by using Google Console with the following `io.automatiko.examples.userRegistration` topic:

 ```
 {"user" : {"email" : "mike.strong@email.com",  "firstName" : "mike",  "lastName" : "strong"}}
 ```

-This will go via number of events being exchanged over the Google Cloud PubSub topics and invoking functions defined in the workflow.
+This goes by the number of events being exchanged over the Google Cloud PubSub topics and invoking functions defined in the workflow.

 ## Summing up

 Workflow as a function flow implements common scenario for serverless usage where individual functions build up a complete business case.
-It allows to use workflow to design complete business logic and then slice it into functions that are composed into a function flow based on the actual logic defined by the workflow definition.
-Yet each function can be invoked at anytime making the workflow to act as a blueprint that can start at any place and continue according to defined flow of activities aka functions.
+It allows you to use a workflow to design complete business logic and then slice it into functions that are composed into a function flow, based on the actual logic defined by the workflow definition.
+Yet each function can be invoked at anytime making the workflow to act as a blueprint that can start at any place and continue according to defined flow of functions.

-Workflow as a function flow takes advantage of Knative Eventing as the backbone of the communication to enable
+Workflow as a function flow takes advantage of Knative Eventing as the backbone of the communication to enable:

-- scalability as each function is invoked via Knative broker
+- Scalability as each function is invoked by using the Knative broker.
-- all data exchange is done with Cloud Events
+- All data exchange is done with Cloud Events.
-- flexibility at which point in the workflow definition instance should be started
+- Flexibility with regard to which point in the workflow definition instance should be started.
-- use "listen to yourself" principle to avoid long running actions impacting overall performance
+- Use "listen to yourself" principle to avoid long running actions impacting overall performance.

 At the same time it is simple in deployment as it relies on single service and automatically defined triggers to integrate with Knative broker.